themesberg/flowbite/content/components/list-group.md

 </div>
 {{< /example >}}

-## Stats list with divider (New)
+## Statistic list with divider

-Use the following example to create a list of buttons as a menu together with [SVG icons](https://flowbite.com/icons/).
+This example can be used to show a list of statistical data in a card component.

 {{< example class="flex justify-center" github="components/list-group.md" show_dark=true >}}